After you get hired, it’s now time to face the equity research interviews.

 - Recommendation – After a-d, the researcher will now recommend to either BUY, SELL or HOLD the security.

-What is earnings season?
+Q.2: What is the earnings season?

-Describe the Equity Research Hierarchy
+Q.3: Describe the Equity Research Hierarchy

 The organizational chart of equity research looks like this:

-What is the difference between Enterprise Value and Equity Value?
+Q.4: What is the difference between Enterprise Value and Equity Value?

 To compute Equity Value, we will add the following: